 The squadron's senior enlisted Navy and Marine Corps personnel ensure day-to-day operations while providing key leadership, guidance, and training to enlisted personnel in the areas of maintenance, logistics, public affairs, and administration.

-The crew coordinators are selected from the team after their first year and can be E-6 personnel in any rate.
+The Crew Coordinators are selected from the team after their first year and can be E-6 personnel in any rate.
 They are responsible for the overall training of the maintenance and support team on all the squadron procedures, and they coordinate ground operations necessary to facilitate a Blue Angels performance.

-The administration department is responsible for executive and official correspondence, squadron records, pay, and travel orders.
+The Administration department is responsible for executive and official correspondence, squadron records, pay, and travel orders.
 Administration maintains instructions and notices, handles promotions and awards, and controls legal and security concerns.

-The airframes work center comprises Navy Aviation Structural mechanics and Marine Corps F/A-18 fixed-wing aircraft airframe mechanics specializing in hydraulics and aircraft structure.
-These personnel maintain flight controls, hydraulic systems, landing, arresting and catapult gear, and perform composite/sheet metal structural repairs of the F/A-18 Hornet.
+The Airframes work center comprises Navy Aviation Structural mechanics and Marine Corps F/A-18 fixed-wing aircraft airframe mechanics specializing in hydraulics and aircraft structure.
+These personnel maintain flight controls, hydraulic systems, landing, arresting and catapult gear, and perform composite/sheet metal structural repairs of the F/A-18 Super Hornet.
 During the air show season, an airframes representative accompanies the C-130 crew as a safety observer in the Fat Albert portion of the flight demonstration.